asg86260/auto-import-extensions/README.md

 ### running
 - copy paste script next to your vite.config.js if you have one, or just the root of your project.
+- if your code doesn't live in `src/` then you'll want to update the script to point at your path.
 - `node index.js` will run it and output what files have been updated.